A bombed building and view of Hiroshima Japan

 It’s the perfect way to take in the city’s key sights in just 3-4 hours, and explore the most famous landmarks as well as a few hidden local hot spots.
 I love it when a tour manages to balance the two!

-Hiroshima is a mostly flat city and cycling is the preferred mode of transport for lots of locals, so really, I can’t think of a better way to explore!
 Our guide, Levi, took us to the Peace Memorial Park, the Shukkei-en Garden, and Hiroshima Castle, as well as through some local neighborhoods to get a feel for what the modern-day city is like.

 We learned so much about the history of Hiroshima, including all about the attack and how the city recovered with such resilience.

-The tour costs $67 USD and I think it’s so worth it, because this tour helped me get the most out of my time in Hiroshima.
+This tour helped me get the most out of my time in Hiroshima.
 It’s ideal if you’re pressed for time, but even if that’s not the case, I still recommend doing this tour on your first or second day in the city because it’s such a great introduction!

 3. Japanese cooking class